 This series of articles summarizes and explores the classic (1896) book, Wanderer in the Spirit Lands.
 I try to preserve the original meaning in the summary (which is regular type).
 My observations and comments are in italics.

 Ch18.
-Franchezzo, with his guide Hassein and a team of rescue workers, leaves the earth plane behind and moves, nearly at the speed of thought, sinking away from the bright realms.
+Franchezzo, with his guide Hassein and a team of rescue workers, leaves the earth plane behind and moves, nearly at the speed of thought, sinking away from the bright realms toward that darkest of places: the Christian hell.
 Everyone falls into silence and foreboding, sensing the horrors and sorrow to come.
 As vast, inky, black clouds and sulphurous flames from gigantic volcanoes appear, Francezzo and the others are overcome by exhaustion, and they descend to a black mountaintop rising from an inky lake to look out across that awful country.
 They rest and eat spiritual fruits that revitalize them, and the team leader prays for protection and strength.

 Ch19.
 Once rested, Franchezzo (partnered now with a fellow who was here once before) is surprised by the material reality of the leaping tongues of flame and thick smoke, which he always assumed was a religious figure of speech.
 His partner explains that the flames are both real and metaphorical, created by the low spiritual thoughforms and tortured consciences of its inhabitants.
 His partner shares his own backstory: though abused and betrayed by a malicious friend during lifetime, he’d forgiven the betrayer immediately and later even helped the betrayer to overcome his eventual shame and humiliation for the betrayal.
 Though Franchezzo’s partner had not been purely noble in his life choices (far from it), his noble response as a faithful friend helped him rise quickly, after death, from the lower spheres near the earth plane to level 2, where Franchezzo is now residing… and now they are on this rescue mission together.
 Approaching a volcano the size of 10,000 Vesuviuses, the sky as black as a starless night, the two men encounter a wall of flame through which anyone entering or leaving this country must pass.
 The flames flow from the minds of the fierce and powerful beings who reign here and are impassable by anyone of weak will.
 The friend warns Franchezzo not to be alarmed.
 Steadiness and courage will let them pass through this “Red Sea” of fire, the embers parting as they pass.
 So clasping hands, the two pass through the burning wall, which seems to be about a half-mile thick.
 Passing through into a black fog they can see jagged mountains of black rocks; dreary deserts; black forests of repulsive trees that encircle and imprison those who enter; vast swamps of oozing mud thick with noisy, crawling creatures, slimy monsters, and huge bats; and many other dark landscapes equally foul… all covered by “the dead ashes of misused earthly lives.”